 Generally, it’s a case of the earlier you get to an auction, the better, as you’ll be able to study the list for vehicles you’re interested in and also check them out for any cosmetic or mechanical issues.

-Generally, you can find deals throughout the year when it comes to dealerships, but historically March and September are peak months for the sale of new cars, meaning more used cars to sell and potentially attractive deals.
+Generally, you can find deals throughout the year at dealerships, but historically March and September are peak months for the sale of new cars, meaning more used cars to sell and potentially attractive deals.

-July and early August, in readiness for the new models and registration plate change, is also a good time to browse the deals.
+In readiness for the new models and registration plate change, July and early August is also a good time to browse deals.